-Monetary assets and liabilities denominated in foreign currencies are translated at the rate of exchange ruling at the balance sheet the exchange rates at the date of the transaction and not subsequently retranslated.
+Monetary assets and liabilities denominated in foreign currencies are translated at the rate of exchange ruling at the balance sheet date.

 Transactions in foreign currencies during the year are recorded at a monthly estimated rate set at the beginning of each month.
-Foreign exchange gains and losses resulting from the settlement of such transactions and from the remeasurement of monetary items at year-end exchange rates are recognised in profit or loss.
-Nonmonetary items measured at historical cost are translated using
+Foreign exchange gains and losses resulting from the settlement of such transactions and from the remeasurement of monetary items at yearend exchange rates are recognised in profit or loss.
+Non-monetary items measured at historical cost are translated using the exchange rates at the date of the transaction and not subsequently retranslated.